m0squdev/lcd-system-monitor/README.md

 3. When prompted, enter your serial device name:
    - Press Enter for default (`/dev/ttyUSB0`)
    - Or enter the specific device suffix (e.g., `ACM0` for `/dev/ttyACM0`)
+You can also run `cargo run --release <device>` to avoid being prompted and create a connection to the specified device.

 And you're done!